 I was SO glad when my part of the run order got to do the exterior search right after lunch.
 It helped us to get it out of the way and not have it hanging over us as the last thing.
 Once Clover got this exterior search, I knew that she would earn her NW1 title because I knew she could get the interior search that you'll see below too.

 The videographer gave me 2 views of this search as well, so you can see it from different angles.
 Notice that Clover gets a little freaky about the marker dots on the ground that show the search area boundary, but she was able to keep working.

 NW1 Interior Search

-We had just one more search to go, and I knew Clover could get this one in a small Sunday school room at the church.
-It was a little tight at the doorway with the judge on one side and the timer on the other, and it took Clover a bit to stop staring at the timer, but she got right to work and found the odor.
+We had just one more search to go.
+I knew Clover could get this one in a small Sunday school room at the church.
+It was a little tight at the doorway with the judge on one side and the timer on the other.
+It took Clover a bit to stop staring at the timer, but she got right to work and found the odor.
 It's funny because I almost called ALERT, but then Clover took a step away from the recycling bin, before circling back.
 I've seen another dog's video of this same search, and he moved exactly the same, including that circle back at the end, so there was definitely something about how the odor moved under these windows.